Timsey/starter-academic/content/post/bayes_commentary/index.md

 Two problems with this approach: 1) we need to specify all possible hypotheses consistent with our prior information, 2) we need to compute $p(\mathcal{D}|\mathcal{I}) = \int p(\mathcal{H}|\mathcal{I}) p(\mathcal{D}|\mathcal{H}, \mathcal{I}) d\mathcal{H}$, which requires enumerating all possible hypotheses consistent with our prior information.

 ### Commentary part 1
 If you start actually doing this, you'll quickly notice that this is actually an impossible task in most useful cases.
 How many possible hypotheses are there about the coin?
-To begin with, the coin's bias can take any real value between 0 and 1, which is an uncountable 'number' of hypotheses.
+To begin with, the coin's bias could conceivably take any real value between 0 and 1, which is an uncountable 'number' of hypotheses.
 We could bin these hypotheses together, if we - for all practical purposes - don't care whether the coin has bias 0.50001 or 0.50002.
 Note that this is already an approximation to the true prescription of Bayes, just a rather inconsequential one.

 Alright, so what else should be in our hypothesis space?
 Maybe the coin has two heads, maybe it lands on its side very often (we haven't included this in the previous discussion of coin bias!), maybe the coin is fair, but not the person flipping it (an extra entity in the hypothesis?), maybe I'm hallucinating and there is no coin.